Skip to content

 Pull files from the repository

-5. Once specified, click Pull into model.
-The files populate under the Model header as part of the custom model.
+The added files appear under the Model header as part of the custom model.